-Using All Ceramic Output Capacitors
+8.3.12.2 Using All Ceramic Output Capacitors

-With low-ESR ceramic capacitors, there may not be enough phase margin at the crossover frequency.
-In this case (see Figure 27), resistor R3 is set equal to 1/2 R2.
-This lowers the gain by 6 dB, reduces the crossover frequency, and improves phase margin.
+With low ESR ceramic capacitors, there may not be enough phase margin at the crossover frequency.
+In this case, (see Figure 30) resistor R3 is set equal to 1/2 R2.
+This lowers the gain by 6 dB, reduce the crossover frequency, and improve phase margin.

-The value of C1 is found by determining the frequency at which to place the low-frequency pole.
-The minimum frequency at which to place the pole is 1 kHz.
-Any lower, and the time constant will be too slow and interfere with the internal soft-start (see Soft Start).
+The value of C1 is found by determining the frequency to place the low frequency pole.
+The minimum frequency to place the pole is 1 kHz.
+Any lower, and the time constant will be too slow and interfere with the internal soft-start (see Soft-Start).
 The upper bound for the pole frequency is determined by the operating frequency of the converter.
 It is 3 kHz for the TPS54x83, and 6 kHz for the TPS54x86.
 C1 is then found from Equation 7.
 Keep component tolerances in mind when selecting the desired pole frequency.